cassiebeisheim/1600final/README.md

-# OSI Model: The basics
+# Open Systems Interconnection (OSI) Model: The basics
+### By Cassie Beisheim

 ## Hello and welcome to my OSI Model basics tutorial.
 The OSI Model is a crucial aspect to understanding computing systems and how they work.
+While we no longer actively use the model (we use the TCP/IP model), it is still helpful in understanding how to troubleshoot errors and for one's overall understanding of functionality.

 ## There are seven layers within the OSI Model, and I will be providing some information regarding each layer on the following pages: